 William & Mary dedicated the $3-million, 6,400-square-foot McCormack-Nagelsen Tennis Center, named for benefactors Mark H. McCormack '51 and his wife, professional tennis player Betsy Nagelsen.
 The center serves as the home to the Intercollegiate Tennis Association's Women's Collegiate Tennis Hall of Fame.

 Former President George H.W.
 Bush, calling William & Mary "A Place of Possibilities," delivered the commencement address in William & Mary Hall.
 He was the 17th President of the United States to visit the university.

 Warren E. Burger, 20th Chancellor of the William & Mary, died in Washington, D.C.

 The university dedicated the $9.35-million Tercentenary Hall, a state-of-the-art classroom building for the geology, applied science and computer science departments.

 Gymnast Scott McCall won an NCAA national championship for his excellent performance on the steel rings.

 1996, April 12

-A gift to the College of the papers of Warren E. Burger, Chief Justice of the United States and 20th Chancellor of William and Mary, was announced by Chancellor Margaret Thatcher.
+A gift to the university of the papers of Warren E. Burger, Chief Justice of the United States and 20th Chancellor of William & Mary, was announced by Chancellor Margaret Thatcher.

 1996, October 30